Installation

 #SBATCH --job-name={{ job_name }}

-#SBATCH --partition=default
+##SBATCH --partition=default

-#SBATCH --output={{ log_file | /dev/null }} # you can add .%a for array index
+#SBATCH --output={{ log_file | /dev/null }}

 #SBATCH --error={{ log_file | /dev/null }}